stephenlb/pubnub-mongo-pipe/blog.md

 open source implementation that you can download and run for your live app today!
 MIT License, so you can use this however you desire.
-We even created a GEM for you and made it easy:
+We even created a GEM for you and made it easy to get started:

 ```
 gem install monogopipe